assaydepot/trialinsights_api_v1/README.md

 # app.trialio.com API
+Search and Analysis API for Content at [ClinicalTrials.gov](http://clinicaltrials.gov)

 ## Overview
 The API is comprised of a [Data Access API](#data-access-api) for querying clinical trials and rendering trial documents and an [Aggregate Analysis API](#aggregate-analysis-api) for analyzing and computing statistics over collections of clinical trial documents.

 ### Authentication
 Access to app.trialio.com is relies on `api_key` property in the body of the *POST* or as a url query parameter `?api_key=key`.
 To generate a key go to settings for your account in the app and scroll down to the bottom.
 There you copy/paste the generated key.

+All endpoints are available at https://app.trialio.com/api/v1

 ## Data Access API
 Use the __Data Access API__ to submit queries for relevant clinical trials and receive sorted, JSON formatted documents to be rendered by your application.
 In addition to the initial page of results, the API returns a query identifier used on subequent requests to to control paging, sorting, and requested fields of documents to be rendered by your app.